exercism/python/concepts/class-inheritance/about.md

 ## Single Inheritance

-When a subclass inherits only from one base class, it is known as single inheritance.
+When a derived (or child) class inherits only from one base (or parent) class, it is known as single inheritance.

 ```python
 #Base class